gamemanual0/gm0/source/docs/know-your-lingo.rst

 DC Motor
    Open-loop :term:`RS-555 series <RS-550 Series Motor>` 12 volt motors used to power mechanisms.
-Max of 8.
 Servo
    Closed-loop :term:`servo-motors <Servo>` used for precise movement.
    Controlled by PWM signals.
-Max of 12.
 Drivetrain (DT)
    Mechanism responsible for the movement of the robot.
 Intake